browserengineering/book/book/embeds.md

 Same-origin iframes can access each other's state, but cross-origin ones can't.
-But the obscure [`domain`][domain-prop] property lets an iframe change its origin, moving itself in or out of same-origin status.
-I personally think it's a misfeature: it's hard to implement securely, and interferes with various sandboxing techniques; I hope it is eventually removed from the web.
+But the obscure [`domain`][domain-prop] property lets an iframe change its origin, moving itself in or out of same-origin status in some cases.
+I personally think it's a misfeature: it's hard to implement securely, and interferes with various sandboxing techniques;
+I hope it is eventually removed from the web.
 Instead, there are [various headers][origin-headers] where an iframe can opt into less sharing in order to get better security and performance.
 :::